-Instead, this post respectfully seeks to encourage parties to consider the prudence of continuing to adhere to those time-honored conventions…without due regard for – factoring the intertwined business interests, global complexities, predatorial vulnerabilities and risks.
-Each of which are now thoroughly embedded in most, if not all, R&D – technology development environments in universities globally, which function at keystroke speeds, but which, customary attribution and intellectual property rights are routinely…
+Instead, this post respectfully seeks to encourage parties to consider the prudence of continuing to adhere to those time-honored conventions…without due regard for – factoring the intertwined business interests, global complexities, predatorial vulnerabilities, and risks to the products of university research.
+Most all-of-which are now embedded in research and technology development environments globally, which function at keystroke speeds, but which, customary attribution and intellectual property rights are routinely…

-- outpaced and circumvented by a growing global cadre of independent, state sponsored, and/or legacy free players linked to increasingly sophisticated data mining technologies that enable – facilitate asset-research compromises, value – competitive advantage dilution, misappropriation, and/or infringement.
+- outpaced and circumvented by a growing global cadre of independent, state sponsored, and/or legacy free bad actors linked to increasingly sophisticated data mining technologies that enable – facilitate asset-research compromises, value – competitive advantage dilution, misappropriation, and infringement to routinely occur.

 Academic freedom and open scientific communication relative to university research…are deeply rooted and time-honored principles held throughout academia globally which can still spark heated and polarizing debates anywhere – anytime controls or impediments to either are envisioned, proposed, or execution is attempted.
 There are, of course, obvious exceptions.

 National debates about applying certain controls to university research – scientific communication emerged initially…at least in modern times, and on a national scale in the U.S., in 1945, and again, in the early 1980’s.
 In each instance, the National Academies, i.e., National Academy of Sciences, Engineering, and Medicine played roles in bringing parties together to mitigate the polarizing debates surrounding academic freedom.

 In the aftermath of the terrorist attacks on the U.S. on September 11, 2001, those debates emerged again…this time initiated by the Washington, DC-based Center for Strategic and International Studies https://www.csis.org/ serving as the convener and (debate) facilitator.